Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. Sub-rule (1) does not prevent the Association from paying a Member—

-   1. reimbursement for expenses properly incurred by the Member; or
+   a) reimbursement for expenses properly incurred by the Member; or

    2. for goods or services provided by the Member—